AldeineRielCruz/NEULibScan-Attendance/README.md

 ];
 ```
 **The handlesubmit function** configures all the data for the backend sending which occurs after the student presses 'Check in now' (or checks if there are any errors on the db or inputs).
+If successful, inputs the given values and adds a random ID number; along with the date it was sent.
 ~/src/app/components/StudentCheckIn.tsx
 ```javascript
  async function handleSubmit(event: React.FormEvent<HTMLFormElement>) {